ctranxuan/sse/undertow-sse/README.md

 This project uses [Undertow](http://undertow.io/) to create a [Server-Sent Event W3C specification](http://www.w3.org/TR/eventsource/) server.
-To launch the server, just run the main of the class `UndertowSseApp`.
+To launch the server, just run the main of the class `UndertowSseApp` or execute in a terminal `gradle bootRun`.

 To test the server:
 ```curl http://localhost:8080/sse```